ZhuangLab/storm-analysis/storm_analysis/README.md

 tests - Simple tests of 3D-DAOSTORM, sCMOS and other programs to verify that they work.
 This might also be a good place to look to get an idea of how different programs are run.

 visualizer - A PyQt4 based application that draws the found localizations on frame in which they were found.

+voronoi - Voronoi diagram based clustering similar to what is described in this publication [Levet et al](http://dx.doi.org/10.1038/nmeth.3579)

 wavelet_bgr - The core code to perform wavelet based background estimation as described in this publication [Galloway et al](http://www.opticsinfobase.org/as/abstract.cfm?URI=as-63-12-1370).